Frequently Asked Questions

 If I receive a grant award, when will funds be available?

-Once Golden LEAF receives documentation that all conditions identified in the grantee agreement for the grant have been met along with a written request for payment, funds are usually available within 30 days.
+Once all conditions identified in the grantee agreement for the grant have been met and Golden LEAF receives a written request for payment, funds are usually available within 30 days.

 If a grant is awarded, what are the reporting requirements?

-Golden LEAF requires an interim report to be submitted six (6) months from the grant award date, then annually on that date for as long as the grant is active.
+Golden LEAF requires an interim report to be submitted six (6) months from the grant award date, then every six (6) months thereafter for as long as the grant is active.
 A final report is due within 60 days of the end date of the grant.
-Also, nonprofit grantees must agree to abide by the North Carolina State Auditor’s financial reporting requirements for nonprofit organizations. (http://www.ncauditor.net/NonProfitSite/)

 What if I need a budget or project modification?